Redcar Bears: 2020s

 For the 2020 season the Bears retained five of the previous years team but the season was cancelled due to the COVID-19.

 The 2021 season saw the Bears lose their reign as Knockout Cup holders in preliminary round defeat to the Birmingham Brummies and despite qualifying for the end of season play-offs, were beaten in the quarter-finals by the Edinburgh Monarchs.
 In 2022, the South Tees Motorsports Park became the ECCO Arena, after long-time sponsor ECCO Finishing Supplies took up the opportunity to take over the stadium naming rights.

 The first silverware of the SGB Championship 2022 went to the Redcar pairing of Charles Wright and Lewis Kerr, who lifted the SGB Championship 2022 Pairs Championship held at Oxford on 12 August.
 Also in August, Katie Gordon who rode for the Redcar Cubs, won the inaugural NORA Women's British Championship.
 The following year in 2023, Charles Wright won the Riders' Championship at the Ecco Arena.

 In 2024, the Bears won the Pairs Championship with Charles Wright and Danny King and the following season repeated the success, with Wright and Erik Riss.

+A successful season in 2025 concluded with the Redcar Bears winning the British Speedway Network (BSN) Series in the final against Poole Pirates 91-89 on aggregate.